 That’s the easy part.
-Taxpayers still have to figure out which of the best tax software programs available in 2020 best suits their needs, and which tucks most comfortably into their budgets.
+Taxpayers still have to figure out which of the tax software programs available in 2021 best suits their needs, and which tucks most comfortably into their budgets.

 Best for Tax Amateurs: TurboTax

 TurboTax almost literally holds your hand as it walks you through preparation of your tax return.
 It asks questions throughout the process and all you really have to do is answer them.
 The program will apply the information to your return.
-The Deluxe version includes a superior help system, which PCMag says is even better this year than it was in 2019.
+The Deluxe version includes a superior help system.
 All versions offer explanations of what’s going on as you progress through your return, and they allow you to ask questions if you’re unsure about something, too.

-You can get the Deluxe version for $40, at least early in the tax season.
-Prices tend to go up on all software products as the filing deadline begins looming closer.
-You could end up paying as much as $60 come April.
-And prices ratchet up to $120 to $180 for the self-employed version of the product and for the newest TurboTax version which offers live support, although there is a free version for very simple returns.
+You can get the Deluxe version for $119 in 2022. least early in the tax season.
+Prices ratchet up to $169 to $199 for the premier and self-employed versions, although there is a free version for very simple returns.
 These prices cover up to five tax returns per version, however, so you could literally take care of your whole family with one purchase.

 - Honorable Mention: Not to be overlooked, H&R Block is also very easy to use.
-It, too, has a free version and will only set you back $30 to $50 for the Deluxe Online service, again depending on when you file, so you can save yourself $10 or so.
+It, too, has a free version and will only set you back $80 for the professional help version, so you can save yourself a fair bit of money.

 Best for One-on-One Support: TurboTax